-RunKeeper has a good reputation, not just for the number of features in its own app but also the number of third-party services it plugs into (it works with both Google Fit and Apple Health).
+RunKeeper has a good reputation and not because of the number of features in its own app, but also the number of third-party services it plugs into (it works with both Google Fit and Apple Health).
 If you're a keen runner, there aren't many better options than this one.

 You can plot your runs on a map via GPS tracking, monitor distance covered and calories burned, set personal goals, integrate your indoor activities and more.
 Despite the app's name it can handle bike rides and gym workouts as well as running, so it's a comprehensive monitoring app.